amcginlay/eks-demos/doc/19-helm/README.md

 version: 1.0.0
 EOF
 ```

-Throughout the previous sections, whilst deploying your app, you have been carefully preserving its manifests in a directory named `templates`.
-With the `Chart.yaml` file in place it now should be clear that the intention in these demos was always to deploy apps using Helm.

 Helm provides a dry run option which allows us to "kick the tyres" and look for any potential errors.
 ```bash